How do I....?

 Who is responsible for facilities management within The University of Oxford?

 Estates Services are responsible for repairs and maintenance.
 Departments are responsible for services such as cleaning, waste disposal, and porterage.
-Full details on responsibilities can be found in the Estates Regulations.
+Full details on responsibilities can be found in the Estates Standing Orders.

 How can I get advice on facilities management?